Care providers are struggling.

 Find out how the Canadian Medical Association (CMA) is driving action on the health care crisis.

-Standing up for the health workforce and a better health system has never been more urgent — and transformational change will require a pan-Canadian response.
-We’re sharing the physician perspective, partnering with colleagues across the health sector and calling for action at the highest levels, in discussions with the deputy prime minister and other senior federal officials, and at high-profile meetings of the Council of the Federation and federal/provincial/territorial health ministers.
+Transformational change to health care will require a focused, pan-Canadian response.
+We’re sharing the physician perspective, partnering with colleagues across the health sector and calling for action at the highest levels of the federal government as well as high-profile meetings of the Council of the Federation and federal/provincial/territorial health ministers.

 Our recommendations include:

-- reduced barriers to licensure to relieve pressure on the workforce and increase access across the continuum of care
+- reduced barriers to physician licensure to relieve pressure on the health workforce and increase access across the continuum of care

-- expanded community-based primary care to better support patients and doctors
+- expanded team-based primary care to better support patients and doctors

 - a national health human resources strategy to more effectively recruit and retain health workers